 If a couple buys a property together and the U.S.-citizen spouse pays the entire purchase price, 50 percent of the value is a gift.

-So the purchase homes valued at $298,000 or more with your non-citizen spouse would trigger a taxable gift.
+So the purchase of a home valued at $310,000 or more with your non-citizen spouse would trigger a taxable gift.
 Why?
-Because the gift threshold for 2017 is $149,000.
+Because the gift threshold for 2019 is $155,000.

 The bottom line

 To be clear, U.S. citizens and permanent residents (green card holders) are currently entitled to the federal estate tax and lifetime gift tax exemptions.
 But if one of the partners is a non-citizen, the wealth transfer rules that can be taken for granted by many couples no longer apply.